 Most people are surprised when I tell them that the family environment and life circumstances of a child affect the timing puberty.
 Among girls, greater conflict at home or having been physically or sexually abused in childhood are linked with earlier maturation.
-As an instructor of psychology, I have terrified upward of 2,000 students over the years with this one, creepy, fact: girls who live with a stepfather will start puberty early due the presence of a sexually mature, non-related male in the environment. [b] Evidence that family factors affect the timing of male puberty are too weak and inconsistent to be of note.
+As an instructor of psychology, I have terrified upward of 2,000 students over the years with this one, creepy, fact: girls who live with a stepfather will start puberty early due the presence of a sexually mature, non-related male in the environment.
+(It’s hypothesized that pheromones trigger this process.
+There is no documented association of this effect for boys.
+Stepmothers may now let out a sigh of relief.)
+Evidence that family factors affect the timing of male puberty are too weak and inconsistent to be of note.

 Evidence is mounting that hormone disrupter chemicals, such as BPA, parabens, phthalates found in our plastics, cosmetics, and food impact the timing of puberty.
 However, it’s not well understood if these hormones accelerate or decelerate the timing of puberty.
 For example, exposure to these chemicals is associated with later puberty for boys.
 Among girls, some of these chemicals are associated with earlier puberty, and others are associated with later puberty.
 In other words, exposure to pseudo-estrogens that affect the hormones of our body influence puberty and reproductive systems.
 But we still don’t understand the extent to which it is happening and what might make some kids more vulnerable than others to the effects of these chemicals.
 So, while I cannot provide a quick synopsis of how and why this happens – we are truly still learning – some scientists have argued it makes precautionary sense to avoid these endocrine disrupter hormones as much as possible.